Skip to main content

 Driving distance50 km (31 mi)

-You’ve arrived in the Land of Fire and Ice and it’s time for your wintry adventure to begin.
-Collect your rental car from Keflavík Airport, drive to Reykjavík, and get settled into your hotel.
+You've arrived in the Land of Fire and Ice and it's time for your wintry adventure to begin!
+Collect your rental car from Keflavík Airport and drive through snow-dusted lava fields to Reykjavík, getting your first taste of Iceland's winter landscape.
+The journey offers glimpses of frost-covered rocks and distant mountains.
+Get settled into your hotel, then head out into the city to soak up the enchanting winter atmosphere.

 Highlights